Bonnes résolutions pour le nouvel an

 Resolution 1: Set a French goal

-Whether you want to start learning French, be able to carry on a conversation with your neighbor, or finally master that blasted subjunctive, it helps to set an actual goal so that you can track your progress.
+Whether you want to start learning French, be able to carry on a conversation with your neighbor, see how quickly you can relearn French, or finally master that blasted subjunctive, it helps to set an actual goal so that you can track your progress.

 Resolution 2: Work on your French every day